-Certain leases contain lease fees which are based on changes in local price indices or the Group's sales in the leased stores during the year.
+Some leases contain lease fees that are based on changes in local price indices.
 Certain leases require that the Group pay fees which relate to property taxes which are levied on the lessor.
 These amounts are set annually.

 EXTENSION AND TERMINATION OPTIONS